Yoga Poses and Exercises to Help Ease Pain from Pubic Symphysis Dysfunction

 Sit with a folded blanket or yoga block under one hip, bend knees and let the feet go to the opposite side.
 Inhale and focus on extending up through the crown of your head, exhale and twist your upper body in the direction of the block and away from your feet.
 With every inhale, get taller and with each exhalation twist more deeply.
 Hold for 5 breathes and then repeat on the other side.
 Alternatively you can do this stretch seated in a chair or on an exercise ball.
 As a side note – this twist is safe in pregnancy because you are twisting towards an open space and it allows for greater space and length in the front of the body.
 It’s also a lovely release for the shoulder blade area, which generally becomes tight as the weight of the baby tends to hunch the whole body forward.

 Get down onto your hands and knees and level your back so that it is roughly flat.
 Breathe in and then as you breathe out, squeeze in your pelvic floor muscles and pull your belly button in and up.
-This is curl your back up towards the ceiling.
+Then curl your back up towards the ceiling.
 Hold this contraction for between five and 10 seconds, breathing through it.
 Relax your muscles slowly at the end of hold and return to neutral position.
 For most pregnant women, arching or swaying the back will be too much for the low back and cause discomfort, so returning to neutral position between the curls is generally best.
 Alternatively this same stretch can be done seated on a chair or on an exercise ball.

 11. Chakravakasana – Adapted SunBird Pose

 Get down onto your hands and knees, draw the naval slightly in as if you are giving baby a hug to help to stabilize the core of the body.
 Lift one knee off the ground slightly and stretch the opposite arm out in front of you.
 Hold for 5 breaths and repeat on the other side.
-This position is more challenging that some of the others listed.
+This position is more challenging than some of the others listed.
 Please back off if it doesn’t feel right.

 13. Virasana – Hero Pose and Parvatasana in Virasana – Hero Pose with Interlocked Fingers